tom-howard/ros/docs/software/wsl-ros/on-campus.md

 ---
-title: Accessing WSL-ROS on a Campus Computer
+title: Accessing WSL-ROS from A University Managed Desktop Computer on Campus
 ---

 **Applicable for**: Students who do not have a Windows 10 or 11 personal computer.